 - Did you title your cover letter to be easy to find and identify your name?

 Do all that and you should be good to go!

 But maybe you also want to see some examples and templates of cover letters that check all of those boxes and more.
 If so, next head over to my in-depth guide on how to write a job-winning cover letter that will help you land job offers at your dream companies!

 And when your cover letter is ready, do yourself a few more favors before you press submit.
-Make sure you’re using a professional email sign-off, following these LinkedIn profile tips, and using a resume template that gets past the applicant tracking system!
+Make sure you’re using a professional email sign-off, following these LinkedIn profile tips, and using a job-winning resume template!